 If aspiration pneumonia occurs, your cat may experience additional symptoms including:

-Your veterinarian will obtain a medical history from you including the onset of symptoms, what the vomit looks like, how soon after eating does your cat vomit, if your cat has any known medical conditions.
+Your veterinarian will obtain a medical history from you including the onset of symptoms, what the vomit looks like, how soon after eating does your cat vomit if your cat has any known medical conditions.

 Diagnosis is twofold, diagnose megaesophagus and the underlying cause.
 This may include:

-Routine tests including complete blood count, biochemical profile and urinalysis can’t diagnose megaesophagus, but may be of help in identifying an underlying cause.
+Routine tests including complete blood count, biochemical profile and urinalysis can’t diagnose megaesophagus but may be of help in identifying an underlying cause.

-Fluoroscopy is another test your veterinarian may choose to carry out to evaluate the esophagus.
+Fluoroscopy: Another test your veterinarian may choose to carry out to evaluate the esophagus.
 This test uses x-rays in real time to evaluate the esophagus.

-Blood test to look for antibodies directed towards acetylcholine receptor in cats suspected of having Myasthenia gravis.
+Blood test: To look for antibodies directed towards acetylcholine receptor in cats suspected of having Myasthenia gravis.

 For cats with megaesophagus which can’t be reversed by treatment, the aim is to prevent aspiration pneumonia and ensure adequate nutrition.
 This may include:

 Feeding cats in an upright position to help gravity move down the esophagus.
 The recommended angle is 45-90 degrees from the floor and the cat should remain in that position for 10-15 minutes after eating.
-Some suggestions include placing the bowl on a table which is too small for your cat to sit on so he has to eat standing up, holding your cat in an upward position while you, or somebody else feeds him, I have even seen one cat held upright in a sling.
+Some suggestions include placing the bowl on a table which is too small for your cat to sit on so he has to eat standing up, holding your cat in an upward position while you or somebody else feeds him, I have even seen one cat held upright in a sling.